Yusuf-EMU/GLUTfuck/README.md

     ./bf-interpreter input.bf

-I added one extra command with more to come to draw a triange "/" with the current cell being the size (add the next cell being the color value NOTE:ITS BROKEN)
+Use ',' to draw a triange with the current cell being the size (add the next cell being the color value NOTE:ITS BROKEN) Use '.' to draw a cube with the current cell being the size.